 2. Sexual Misconduct

 Northeast Passage encourages anyone who experiences or becomes aware of an incident of Sexual Misconduct involving a Participant to immediately report the incident to Northeast Passage (and to law enforcement if the matter involves possible criminal conduct).
-Sexual Misconduct also requires a mandatory report to the UNH Title IX Coordinator (in the UNH AA&EO office).
+Sexual Misconduct also requires a mandatory report to the UNH Title IX Coordinator (in the UNH CREO office).

 Covered Individuals must promptly report possible Sexual Misconduct directly to Northeast Passage whenever such Participants become aware of conduct that could constitute Sexual Misconduct.